-Around November of last year Pardot implemented a feature called “Allow Multiple Prospects with the Same Email Address” (or AMPSEA for short).
-It’s clear that some care was taken when naming the feature, but in effect this feature allows the creation of duplicate Prospect records in Pardot.
-All new Pardot accounts from June 14, 2016 onward will have this feature enabled by default, and you cannot turn it off.
+Around November of 2016 Pardot implemented a feature called “Allow Multiple Prospects with the Same Email Address” (AMPSEA for short).
+Some care was taken when naming the feature, but the outcome of this feature is that it allows the creation of duplicate Prospect records in Pardot.
+New Pardot accounts from June 14, 2016 onward will have this feature auto-enabled, and you disable it.
 If you’re long-time Pardot customer contemplating if you should activate the feature, or a new customer wondering what this feature is about, read on!

 First, let’s talk about who is feature is meant for.
 Accordingly to the Pardot blog post,